marovudam/shortest_path/README.md

 + `-v`                    Print the full path
 + `--non-directed`        Ignore the direction of paths

-By default, script prints the length of the shortes path from node "Programming language" to node "Honey bee", concidering the directions of graph paths.
+By default, script prints the length of the shortes path from node "Programming language" to node "PAQ", concidering the directions of graph paths.

 File that stores graph must have format as shown:
 ```